Feastio

 Diet

-As I write this, Blake is four and a half years old and requires 50 pounds of coastal hay daily.
+As I write this, Blake is 4.5 years old and requires 50 pounds of coastal hay daily.
 When he reaches maturity and becomes sexually active in 2026, he'll weigh twice as much, about 8,000 pounds, and eat 75 to 100 pounds of hay daily.

 Social Habits